-PRINCIPLES OF MACROECONOMICS 3
+PRINCIPLES OF MACROECONOMICS PREREQUISITE: MATH 090.

-DEPARTMENTAL ADVISORIES: MATH 942 or eligibility for MATH 952 as determined by SBVC assessment process and ENGL 015 or eligibility for ENGL 101 or 101H as determined by the SBVC assessment process.
+DEPARTMENTAL ADVISORY: ENGL 015 or eligibility for ENGL 101 or ENGL 101H as determined by the SBVC assessment process.

 This course provides an introduction to macroeconomic theory and the role of fiscal and monetary policies in economics with special emphasis on national economic problems, aggregate measures of economic activity, macroeconomic equilibrium, financial institutions, economic growth, the business cycle and international economics.